-Whether you're in Banff National Park or its neighbours, Jasper and Waterton, you'll discover this province's alpine towns offer a myriad of ways to explore their vast reaches: tram rides, hikes, raft trips, golf courses, bike paths, bus tours, helicopter flights, voyageur canoe trips, a snow coach tour up glaciers, even a luxury train loop on refurbished vintage cars.
+When you fly into Calgary or Edmonton you will immediately notice the jagged peaks of the magnificent Rocky Mountains with their snow mantled majesty.
+Whether you're in Banff National Park, Jasper and Waterton, you'll discover this province's alpine towns offer a myriad of ways to explore with tram rides, hikes, raft trips, golf courses, bike paths, bus tours, helicopter flights, voyageur canoe trips, a snow coach tour up glaciers, even a luxury train loop on refurbished vintage cars.

-Not long after the Rockies were formed- just a blip of five million years- the world's biggest tenants left their gargantuan tracks strewn all over a lonely, lunar landscape called the Badlands.
-Today you can join an archaeological dig or tour the world's largest collection of dinosaurs in the Royal Tyrell Museum in Drumheller.
+Five million years ago the world's biggest tenants the Dinosaurs left their gargantuan tracks over a lonely, lunar landscape called the Badlands.
+Today you can join an archaeological dig or tour the world's largest collection of Dinosaurs in the Royal Tyrell Museum in Drumheller.

 ATTRACTIONS IN EACH REGION